ColeChiodo/subtitle-autoloader/README.md

 * Movable, colorable, resizable subtitles.
 * Automatically detects the title, season, and episode of your anime.
-* Fetches subtitles from Japanese subtitle website.
+* Fetches subtitles from Japanese subtitle repository.
 * Matches the best subtitle using fuzzy search and episode metadata.
 * Supports `.srt` subtitle files for immediate playback in Jellyfin.